sapiens/MakeSharp/README.md

 ### Helpers

 Make# comes with 3 useful helpers classes as well as [extension methods](https://github.com/sapiens/csake/wiki/Helpers).
 I strongly suggest to create the scripts using an editor with intellisense.
-Personally I add a new project, reference MakeSharp.exe and MakeSharp.Windows.Helpers.dll then write the tasks as normal code in Visual Studio.
+Personally I have a "Builder" project that I use to write build scripts ofr all my OSS libraries.
+However most of the time I just change the project name and that's it.
+The Builder is required only when I have to do some project specific stuff.

 * **Solution**
 For one solution just set the filename then use the singleton